Submissions are currently closed.

 We take submissions in any form of writing, including short stories, articles, blog entries, reviews, poetry, essays, and other writing.
 These can include past assignments, as long as they have been marked and returned at the time of submission.
-And remember, the comments section is an excellent place for you to get feedback from other club members!

 In the subject line of your email, please include the following information:

 Author Name, 'Title of Piece' - Website Submission

 Please submit all work according to the following:

 Word document (.doc or .docx) or Google Docs

 Single quotation marks for dialogue, double quotation marks for quotes